Authenticity versus post-truth: what business leaders need to know

 In the post-truth world, where society and social media in particular are awash with fake news, false rumours and out-of-context conversations, public opinion is increasingly shaped more by emotion and personal belief than objective fact.
 So how worried should brands and businesses be about the influence of this trend on their industries and operations?
 And what role does authenticity play in mitigating and managing both the threat and the fallout?

 Social media is growing as a primary news source and Australians are reportedly amongst the world's most likely to share questionable articles online, suggesting our organisations need to be proactive in the face of post-truth challenges.
-We spoke to Jaana Quaintance-James, Chief Sustainability Officer for Global Fashion Group, parent company of leading ANZ fashion and sports e-tailer THE ICONIC, to gain some insight into how they’re working to harness authenticity and hamper those who might see it compromised.
+We spoke to Chief Sustainability Officer, Jaana Quaintance-James, for the Global Fashion Group, parent company of leading ANZ fashion and sports e-tailer THE ICONIC, to gain some insight into how they’re working to harness authenticity and hamper those who might see it compromised.

 Understand your truth as a business and act accordingly